dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 - Defining a surrogate primary key on a new property independent of the foreign key that points to the owner.
 The contained values would need to be unique across all owners (e.g. if Parent {1} has Child {1}, then Parent {2} cannot have Child {1}), so the value doesn't have any inherent meaning.
 Since the foreign key is not part of the primary key its values can be changed, so you could move a child from one parent to another one, however this usually goes against aggregate semantics.
 - Using the foreign key and an additional property as a composite key.
 The additional property value now only needs to be unique for a given parent (so if Parent {1} has Child {1,1} then Parent {2} can still have Child {2,1}).
 By making the foreign key part of the primary key the relationship between the owner and the owned entity becomes immutable and reflects aggregate semantics better.
 This is what EF Core does by default.

-In this example we'll use the `Distributor` class:
+In this example we'll use the `Distributor` class.

 [!code-csharp[Distributor](../../../samples/core/Modeling/OwnedEntities/Distributor.cs?name=Distributor)]

 By default the primary key used for the owned type referenced through the `ShippingCenters` navigation property will be `("DistributorId", "Id")` where `"DistributorId"` is the FK and `"Id"` is a unique `int` value.

-To configure a different PK call `HasKey`:
+To configure a different primary key call `HasKey`.

 [!code-csharp[OwnsMany](../../../samples/core/Modeling/OwnedEntities/OwnedEntityContext.cs?name=OwnsMany)]

-> [!NOTE]
-> Before EF Core 3.0 `WithOwner()` method didn't exist so this call should be removed.
-Also the primary key was not discovered automatically so it always had to be specified.

 ## Mapping owned types with table splitting